hoegge/documentation/getting-started/projections.md

 > [!NEXT]
 > [Read here](~/projections/api.md) for more information on creating projections with the HTTP API and the parameters available, or [our projections section](~/projections/index.md) for details on projection syntax.

+> COMMENT: Actually those sections do not desribe the parameters.
+What does trackemittedstreams mean?
+Emit enabled?
+(I think it means the resulting events are sent out - needed when not using outputState(), which you don't in the example above, which means you will not get the result (state) of the query, right, but just the events?)

 ### [.NET API](#tab/tabid-create-proj-net)